 Enforcement and sanctions

-Regarding antitrust legislation in Mexico, both the company and its employees directly participating or involved in any activities in breach of the antitrust law can be held jointly responsible for any such breach of the MAA.
+Regarding antitrust legislation in Mexico, both the company and its employees directly participating or involved in any activities in breach of the antitrust law can be held jointly responsible for any breach of the MAA.
 However, the penalties imposed on companies and individuals are different, both in amounts and in nature.

 The sanctions for breaching the MAA or engaging in any monopolistic practices or prohibited mergers can be administrative and criminal in nature, with the possibility of doubling any sanction in the event of recidivism.
-Regarding companies that breach antitrust law, the MAA may order the correction or suppression of the monopolistic activity or prohibited merger, and the imposition of fines that may be up to 10 per cent of the company’s income, depending on the action in breach of antitrust regulations as follows:
+Regarding companies that breach antitrust law, the MAA may order the correction or suppression of the monopolistic activity or prohibited merger, and the imposition of fines that may be up to 10 per cent of the company’s income, depending on the action in breach of antitrust regulations, as follows:

-- up to 5 per cent of the company’s income if the merger is carried out without giving prior notice to COFECE, if the notification is legally required;
+- up to 5 per cent of the company’s income if the merger is carried out without giving prior notice to COFECE, if notification is legally required;

 - up to 8 per cent of the company’s income if the company engages in any RMPs;

 - up to 10 per cent of the company’s income if the company engages in AMPs, violates any preventive measures or violates any conditions imposed regarding mergers;